telerik/winforms-docs/telerik-presentation-framework/printing-support/end-user-functionality/print-preview-dialog.md

 ![tpf-printing-support-radprintpreviewdialog 003](images/tpf-printing-support-end-user-functionality-radprintpreviewdialog003.png)

->note The RadPrintPreviewDialog is also used at design time to edit and serialize the properties of	RadPrintDocument.
+**RadPrintPreviewDialog** is also used at design time to edit and serialize the properties of **RadPrintDocument**.
 For more information refer to the[RadPrintDocument article.]({%slug winforms/telerik-presentation-framework/printing-support/radprintdocument%})
->

 # See Also